-The detox course completed, our daughter was taken to rehab, the one she had chosen.
+The two week detox course had been completed.
+Our daughter was taken to rehab, the one she had chosen.

-She was booked in for a twelve-month stay.
-For the first three months, she was not allowed to sleep off the premises, for the remaining nine months, she could come home at weekends.
+Laura was booked in for a twelve-month stay.
+For the first three months she was not allowed to sleep off the premises.
+For the remaining nine months she could come home at weekends.

-Off we went, Husband and me with a map in hand, to visit our daughter in rehab.
+Off we went, Husband and me with a map in hand to visit our daughter in rehab.

-Bella had watched out of the window for our approach, appeared on the road to greet us.
+Laura watched out of the window for our approach.
+She appeared on the road to greet us.

-We hugged, there and then.
-She had reverted to her childlike character, not cocky or argumentative.
-I unloaded the car boot – goodies brought for her.
+We hugged.
+Strangely, she had reverted to her childlike character, not cocky or argumentative.
+I unloaded the car boot.
+Unloaded goodies I had bought for her.

-We were impressed with the garden, a healthy outdoor space.
-We followed her inside the house – a book on a table with pen, for an inmate to sign in, to sign out.
-She led us to the day room; old sofas lined the walls.
-You could taste stale tobacco, you could smell earlier cooked food; you could see ashtrays overflowing.
-Some guy with a glass eye wandered in the room, in his pyjamas, looking for a DVD.
-A big lady sat down, got up, then sat down again, wringing her hands, muttering to herself.
+Husband and I were impressed with the garden at the rehab, a healthy outdoor space.
+We followed Laura inside the house.
+A book on a table with pen was for an inmate to sign in, to sign out.
+She led us to the day room.
+Old sofas lined the walls.
+You could smell stale tobacco, ashtrays overflowing, you could taste earlier cooked food.
+Some guy with a glass eye wandered in the room in his pyjamas, looking for a DVD.
+A big lady sat down, got up, then sat down again, wringing her hands and muttering to herself.
 Husband and I shared a look.

-We went to Bella’s room, a room shared with the restless woman – our baby living here, staying in rehab.
-I wanted to scoop her in my arms, take her home, protect her.
-I worried this environment would damage her.
-But, what could I do – take her back to a dingy flat – let her drink the day away to oblivion – bring her home, where she would drink alcohol and abuse our hospitality, then take off.
+Laura took us to her bedroom, a room shared with the restless woman.
+Our baby living here, staying in rehab.
+I wanted to scoop Laura in my arms.
+Take her home.
+Protect her.
+I worried this environment would damage her, make her worse.
+But, what then?
+Take her back to a dingy flat.
+Allow her to drink the day to oblivion.
+Or bring her home where she would drink alcohol and abuse our hospitality then take off.
 She said, ‘I need to do this, I need to get better.’
 I blessed her for saying that.

 Oh, how I worried about her.

-We said goodbye, with tears in our eyes, promised to return next weekend.
+We said goodbye, with tears in our eyes.
+We promised to return next weekend.